frederic-perez/AmE-dictionary/data/dictionary.md

 __matins__ _n_ _Matins were chanted._
 __matriarch__ _n_ :two::hammer:
 __matriculate__ _v_ __1__ To enroll as a member of a body and especially of a college or university. __2__ To be enrolled at a college or university.
+__matrix__ _n_ :mega:
 __matron__ _n_ :two::hammer: _A jailhouse matron._
 __matsuri__
 __matt__
 __matte__
-__Matter of fact,__
+__matter-of-fact__ _adj_ :two::hammer:
-__matter-of-factly__
+__matter-of-factly__ _adv_ :three::hammer:
 __mattock__ _n_ :three: A kind of pick that is used for digging; has a flat blade set at right angles to the handle.
 __maturations__
 __maturity__ _n_ (maturities) _List of maturities._
-__maudlin__ _adj_ :six: Foolishly tearful or sentimental, as when drunk.
+__maudlin__ _adj_ :eight: /MAUD-lin/ Maudlin describes someone or something that expresses sadness or sentimentality in an exaggerated way.
+Foolishly tearful or sentimental, as when drunk.
 Effusively or tearfully sentimental. _Syn_ bathetic, mawkish, schmaltzy, mushy _When the farewells were in danger of becoming maudlin, he judged that it was time to leave._
 __maul__ _v_ :three::hammer: (mauled, mauling) _The Broncos can be a mauling group._
-__Maundy Thursday__
+__Maundy Thursday__ _n_ :two: (Holy Thursday, Sheer Thursday) A Christian holy day that commemorates events known as the Washing of the Feet and the Last Supper.
+__maundy__ _n_ [:scroll: From the Old French mande, in turn from the Latin mandātum, which means “mandate or command.”
+As you may have guessed, this Latin word is the source of the English mandate.]
+The ceremony of washing the feet of the poor, especially commemorating Jesus’s washing of his disciples’ feet on Maundy Thursday.
-__maven__ _n_ :three::hammer:
+__mauve__ _n_
+__maven__ _n_ :four: A person who has special knowledge or experience; an expert.
 __maverick__ _n_ An independent individual who does not go along with a group or party.
 __maw__ _n_ :four::hammer:
-__mawkish__ _adj_ :three: /MAW-kish/ Mawkish means “exaggeratedly or childishly emotional,” and is often used to describe works of art, music, or literature that a critic finds cloying.
+__mawkish__ _adj_ :four: /MAW-kish/ Mawkish means “exaggeratedly or childishly emotional,” and is often used to describe works of art, music, or literature that a critic finds cloying.
 Excessively and objectionably sentimental.
 Effusively or insincerely emotional. _Syn_ bathetic, hokey, maudlin, schmaltzy, sentimental, mushy, drippy _His pathos is often exaggerated until it passes into mawkish sentimentality._ _Although Olivia was embarrassed by the mawkish poetry that filled her old high school diaries, she couldn’t bring herself to throw them away._
 __max out__ _v_ :three::hammer: (maxed out) _He maxed out on the education available to black children._ _The suitcase was maxed out._
 __maxed__ _v_
 __maxes__ _v_
 __maxim__ _n_ :es: máxima
+__maximalist__ _n_ One who advocates extremist views or radical action to secure a social or political goal.
 __Mayan<sup>1</sup>__ _adj_ :mega:
 __Mayan<sup>2</sup>__ _n_ :mega:
 __mayhem__ _n_ :eight: /ˈmeɪ hɛm, ˈmeɪ əm/ Mayhem is a violent and rowdy disturbance, like what you might experience at an overcrowded rock concert or a day-after-Thanksgiving sale. _Cameron was charged with attempted murder, mayhem assault and battery on a person over 60._
 __mayo__ _n_ _informal_ :two: /ˈmeɪ oʊ/ Mayonnaise.
 __mayoketchup__
 __mayonnaise__ _n_ :astonished::mega:
-__maypole__ _n_ _Maypole and morris dancers._
+__maypole__ _n_ :two::camera::hammer: _Maypole and morris dancers._
 __maze__ _n_ _Sundance Cinemas will offer more than a maze of screens._
+__mazurka__ _n_
 __mbira__ _n_ _Syn_ kalimba, thumb piano
 __McDonald’s__ _n_ :mega: [mic...]
 __McDonaldization__ _n_ __1__ Standardization that focuses on efficiency, predictability, control, etc., at the expense of individuality or creativity. __2__ The spread of the influence of American culture.